ParkerMJones/ParkerMJones/README.md

 # Hi!
 My name is Parker.

 ## I like strange audio, especially when computer generated.
-  * "Algorave" refers to an event where artists generate improvisational dance music through real-time coding.
+  * "Algorave" is an event where artists generate improvisational dance music through real-time coding.
   * Popular languages for live-coding include SuperCollider(DSL), Haskell, Clojure, and JavaScript.

 ### I hope to build creative tools that push artistic boundaries.